WANTED: Earth-Two's Most Dangerous Super-Villains

 First Appearance (Golden Age): Sensation #20 (August 1943)

-The true origins of the man who became the Yellow Wasp
+The true origins of the man who became known as the Yellow Wasp

 are shrouded in mystery.
 His somewhat Asiatic features suggest an oriental

-origin, though whether these are his true features is unknown.
+origin, though whether these are his true features or the result of appliques is unknown.
 The Yellow

 Wasp first came to public in attention in the summer of 1943.
-One of the
+Among the

-very earliest of costumed villains, the Yellow Wasp made his debut at a
+very earliest of costumed villains, the Yellow Wasp made his first known debut at a

 bank in New York City.
 Covered in a large overcoat, the villain approached